Three of our largest programs are in Asia: Nepal and Bangladesh, where we

 have had year-round Surgical Outreach Programs for more than a decade;

-and Vietnam, our largest volunteer medical trip program that just celebrated
+and Vietnam, our largest volunteer surgical team trip program.
+We also have

-growing year-round programs in India and Sri Lanka addressing the burn
+growing year-round programs in India addressing the burn

 - Number of new clefts each year: 4,900